GenericException/SkidSuite/obf/Allatori/Analysis-7.2.md

 ## Control Flow

 None of them have noticable changes to the demo application samples.
 In later versions on their changelog they note improvements to control flow.
-So maybe this behavior is just broken in this version.
+I have not noticed any improvement on 8.6

 ### Low